If you’ve only got a minute:

 In previous periods of prolonged US dollar depreciation, investors have often turned to purchasing gold, a secure asset to preserve their purchasing power.

-Gold is viewed as a crisis commodity as its price increases in both periods of financial uncertainty and political uncertainty.
+The yellow metal often performs better than other asset classes in this environment, as its price increases in both periods of financial uncertainty and political uncertainty.

 Gold functioning as an effective geopolitical hedge stems from the view that the precious metal is useful for countries when they are faced with threats of US sanctions.